 Go through all customization options on the “Main” settings page and tick as appropriate.

 Be sure to enter your YouTube API key.
 It enables the plugin to function optimally.

 WordPress Lazy Loading is certainly one excellent method for optimizing your site speed.
 By controlling the loading of images and other media, you can greatly increase your site speed and improve resource usage.

 This article has shown you how to implement Lazy Load, as well as give you options of plugins to use.

-However, Lazy Loading is just a one speed optimization technique.
-Our team of experts can help you optimize your site speed to make it lightning fast.
+However, Lazy Loading is just a one-speed optimization technique.
+Our team of experts can surely help you optimize your site speed to make it lightning fast.
 Learn more about our Speed Optimization Service.